 Optimal maintenance programs are a logical combination of predictive maintenance software testing and inspection, preventive maintenance, and proactive maintenance.
 Proactive maintenance involves identifying the root cause of equipment failure and then taking action to remove it.
 Potential root causes of equipment failure include defective installation, defective parts, unsuitable design, or improper operation.
 Eliminating the root causes of machinery defects can reduce the amount of defects that must be repaired over time and lower maintenance costs.
 Technologies that can be used to identify defects include oil analysis, vibration analysis, shaft alignment, thermal imaging, and motor circuit testing.

 Many facilities view equipment failure as a necessary evil, but it doesn’t have to be this way.
 These cost-saving ideas for facilities management will help you automate procedures, increase equipment availability, and extend the life of assets.
-DPSI’s facility maintenance software and developing an optimal maintenance program, you’ll ensure your equipment stays in peak operating condition and reduces overall maintenance costs.
+By implementing DPSI’s facility maintenance software and developing an optimal maintenance program, you’ll ensure your equipment stays in peak operating condition and reduce overall maintenance costs.
 Contact us today for more information on cost-saving ideas for facilities maintenance or to sign up for a free trial!